 Nighttime – Ducks should have access to a sheltered area for bedding and protection at night time.
 If you bring in your ducks at night you greatly reduce the liklihood of an attack from predators and weather hazards.
 A pen with a sheltered area usually works great.

 - Size – Avoid cramped enclosures that do not allow the duck to flap their wings and move around.
-If you buy ducks at eFowl.com, their instructions suggests that ducklings need ½ square foot of floor space the first week, 1 square foot the second week, and 3 square feet after that.
+If you’re ready to buy ducks, their instructions suggests that ducklings need ½ square foot of floor space the first week, 1 square foot the second week, and 3 square feet after that.